js-ferguson/gPMS/README.md

 There are many more features that I intend to implement.
 I would like to put these in place immediately, but I have a course to finish.

+* A notification system to let practitioners know via email/messages when their clinic revcieves a new review.

 * Practitioners should have a calendar/scheduler where they can make appointment times available to be booked.

 * Appointments are handles as blocks of time.
 Blocks can be configured as either 30, 45, or 60 mins and can be restricted to certain modalities.
 So if a practitioner provides both acupuncture and massage as treatment option, they can make massages available only in the morning, or limited to a certain number per day... massages can be tiring.